Learn about actual and potential costs

 Where can I purchase Learning Management Software?

-Market share concentration is moderate, whereby the top four vendors (Oracle, Saba Software, SAP and Blackboard) account for close to 35.0% of total market revenue in 2019.
-The number of suppliers has been growing rapidly during the past three years, with about 510 suppliers currently operating in the market.
-Still,...
+Market share concentration is moderate, whereby the top four vendors account for between 30.0% and 50.0% of total market revenue in 2019.
+The number of suppliers has been growing rapidly during the past three years, with about 620 suppliers currently operating in the market.
+Still, substantial consolidation activity has been...
 Subscribe to learn more.

 Questions to ask potential suppliers